ramy-att/trivial-soen341project2023/README.md

 # Getting Started with The Project

+# Assigning Role
+- Khaled will be doing Log in and Sign up
+- Mario will Design pages in the frontend

 ## Editor and styles
 - Used text-editor is preferably VsCode to ensure consistency
 - Prettier should be run across all files https://www.alphr.com/use-prettier-vs-code/